Christy Carlson Romano & Brendan Rooney ‘So Excited,’ Expecting Baby No. 2

 “I think it was really good to be a part of this,” she said about the film, which is expected to air on TV in 2019.
 “The directors were big fans of the show.
 They were trying very to make sure that they would honor [the Kim Possible] world.”

-Carlson has been acting and singing in movies, television series, and on Broadway since she was just 6 years old.
+Carlson has been acting and singing in movies, television series, and on Broadway since she was just 6-years-old.
 Recently, she has been doing voice-over work for Big Hero 6: The Series, video games, and audiobooks.
 She holds a degree in Film Studies from Columbia University, and has directed and produced projects.
-Carlson also wrote the young adult novel Grace’s Turn, which was named the 2007 Teenage Book of the Year by the New York Public Library.
+Carlson also wrote the young adult novel, Grace’s Turn, which was named the 2007 Teenage Book of the Year by the New York Public Library.